pipettes_lg.jpg

 Lab mascot: Gus Gus Green (Dog-toral Student) - ongoing honorary photo representation

-Graduated PhD students: Henry Benns, Ceire Wincott
+Graduated PhD students: Henry Benns, Ceire Wincott, Lucy Watson

 Post-docs: Gisela Lourenco-Henriques, Eduardo Alves